-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.
+Services that are covered for you you - tobacco-related disease : We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Each counseling attempt includes up to four face-to-face re is no coinsurance, ayment, or deductible he Medicare-covered king and tobacco use ation preventive efits.

-If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face-to-face visits.

-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Special Supplemental Benefits for the Chronically Ill

-The benefits mentioned are a part of special supplemental program for the chronically ill.
+Services that are covered for you What you must pay when you get these services Special Supplemental Benefits for the Chronically Ill The benefits mentioned are a part of special supplemental program for the chronically ill.
 Not all members qualify.
 You may be eligibile if you have one of the following chronic conditions: Autoimmune disorders, Cancer, Cardiovascular disorders, Chronic alcohol and other drug dependence, Chronic and disabling mental health conditions, Chronic heart failure, Chronic lung disorders, COPD, Dementia, Diabetes, End-stage liver disease, End-stage renal disease (ESRD), HIV/AIDS, Hyperlipidemia, Hypertension, Neurologic disorders, Osteoarthritis, Osteoporosis, Severe hematologic disorders or Stroke.
 Please contact us to find out if you qualify.

-General Supports for Living

-Members may apply allowance funds towards their housing, rent or mortgage.

-\$75 allowance every month

-This benefit is administered by The Helper Bees.
-For assistance in accessing your benefits, please contact Helper Bees by phone at 1-833-284-2435 or visit the member portal at perennial.thehelperbeesportal.com.
+Groceries Eligible members may purchase covered grocery items with a debit card provided by the Plan \$32 allowance every month This benefit is administered by The Helper Bees.
+For assistance in accessing your benefits, please contact Helper Bees by phone at 1-833-284-2435 or visit the member portal at perennial.thehelperbeesportal.com .
+Transportation Services for Non-Medical Needs Eligible members can use their non-emergency transportation services benefit to visit non-medical sites, such as community centers, grocery stores, or other appointments.

-Groceries

-Eligible members may purchase covered grocery items with a debit card provided by the Plan

-Included as part of your Healthy Living Flex Card.
-Please refer to the 'Healthy Living Flex Card' section in this benefits chart for details.

-Transportation Services for Non-Medical Needs

-Eligible members can use their non-emergency transportation services benefit to visit non-medical sites, such as community centers, grocery stores, or other appointments.
 This benefit does not add additional rides to current ride limit.
 Please refer to the 'Transportation services' section in this benefits chart for details.
 Please contact the plan for additional details.

 Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-20% coinsurance You pay these amounts until you reach the out-of- pocket maximum.
-Prior authorization is required.
-Transportation Services (Non-Emergency) A trip is considered one-way transportation by taxi, rideshare, van, or medical transport to any health-related location. \$0 copayment Limit 24 one-way rides This benefit is administered by The Helper Bees.
-For assistance in accessing your benefits, please contact Helper Bees by phone at 1-833-284-2435 or visit the member portal at perennial.thehelperbeesportal.com. every year Each ride is limited to 30 miles
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum.
+Prior authorization is required .
+Transportation Services (Non-Emergency) A trip is considered one-way transportation by taxi, rideshare, van, or medical transport to any health-related location.
+This benefit is administered by The Helper Bees.
+For assistance in accessing your benefits, please contact Helper Bees by phone at 1-833-284-2435 or visit the member portal at perennial.thehelperbeesportal.com. \$0 copayment Limit 24 one-way rides every year